Home > Health & Wellness > Health Library > Knee Replacement Surgery

 do simple breathing exercises to help prevent congestion in your lungs while

 your activity level is reduced.
 You may also learn to move your feet up and

 down to flex your muscles and keep your blood circulating.

-may continue medicines to prevent blood clots for at least ten days after surgery.
+may keep taking medicines to prevent blood clots for at least 10 days after surgery.

 Most people who have knee replacement surgery start to walk with a walker